 Office of Civil Rights

-Questions related to Title IX can be directed to the Dean of Students/Title IX Coordinator (Casey Gill, 937-327-7801 or email@example.com) or the Office of Civil Rights at:
+Questions related to Title IX can be directed to the Vice President for Student Development and Title IX Coordinator (Casey Gill, 937-327-7801 or email@example.com) or the Office of Civil Rights at:

 Office for Civil Rights (OCR)